vhive-serverless/vHive/README.md

 ### vHive roadmap

-vHive is a community-led project, maintained by EASE lab.
+vHive is a community-led project, maintained by the EASE lab.
 The current roadmap is [available](https://github.com/ease-lab/vhive/projects/1) and is going to be updated to accommodate the community's goals and evolution.
+To guarantee high code quality and reliability, we deploy fully automated CI on cloud and self-hosted runners with GitHub Actions.

+The statistics of this repository's views, clones, forks is available by the following [link](https://ease-lab.github.io/vhive.github.io/ease-lab/vhive/latest-report/report.html).

 ### Getting help and contributing

 We would be happy to answer any questions in GitHub Issues and encourage the open-source community to submit new Issues, assist in addressing existing issues and limitations, and contribute their code with Pull Requests.

-To guarantee high code quality and reliability, we deploy fully automated CI on cloud and self-hosted runners with GitHub Actions.

-The statistics of this repository's views, clones, forks is available by the following [link](https://ease-lab.github.io/vhive.github.io/ease-lab/vhive/latest-report/report.html).
+You can also talk to us on the official [Firecracker Slack](https://firecracker-microvm.slack.com) in the **#firecracker-vHive-research** channel.

 ## License and copyright